 My approach to counseling is to focus on the strengths and help to assist with solutions rather than telling what to do.
 For adults and adolescents, my focus is to address short-term problems as well as long-term psychological well-being.
 The more you can tell me what and how you are feeling, the more effectively I will be able to assist you in resolving your personal problems and issues.
-I am trained in many different treatment approaches such as EMDR, Life Span Integration, Dialectic Behavioral Therapy, and Cognitive Therapy.
-I am also a Registered Play Therapist-Supervisor (RPT-S).
+I am trained in many different treatment approaches and certifications in EMDR, Life Span Integration, Dialectic Behavioral Therapy, Cognitive Behavioral Therapy and Gender Identity Treatment and Assessments.
 It is my approach to discuss these various approaches and let you participate in choosing the ones that are most appropriate for you.

-Children: I work with children from 3 years and up.
-For young children, my therapeutic approach is non-directive experiential play therapy.
+Children: I work with children from three years old and up.
+For young children, my therapeutic approach is non-directive experiential play therapy and am a Registered Play Therapy Supervisor.
 Play is the language of children.
 Through play therapy, children can effectively communicate and resolve issues that have resulted in emotional conflicts in a way that is less disruptive to their daily lives.
-I am also trained in methods to assist parents in strengthening nurturing attachments with adoptive and foster/adoptive children before and after adoption.
+I am also trained and certified in methods to assist parents in strengthening nurturing attachments with adoptive and foster/adopt children before and after adoption.